MiguelBusta/compilers/README.md

 The `np.min()` function computes the minimum value of the given data.
 It returns the smallest value in an array or along a specified axis.

-Let's consider an example where you have a list of numbers and you want to find the minimum value:
+Example: We have a list of numbers and we want to find the minimum value:

 ```
 import numpy as np